VeronicaOnMission/VeronicaOnMission.github.io/index.md

 hidden: true
 header:
   overlay_color: "#5e616c"
-  overlay_image: /assets/images/SendMe.jpg
+  overlay_image: /assets/images/homepage.jpg
   actions:
     - label: "<i class='fas fa-download'></i> Install now"
       url: "/docs/quick-start-guide/"
 excerpt: >
-  <span style="text-shadow: 0.15em 0.15em 0.1em #2F4F4F";><b>Hi there, and thank you for visiting!</b><br><br>
+  <b>Hi there, and thank you for visiting!</b><br><br>
   My heart is devoted to sharing the love of Jesus with the world.
 Whether it’s on the streets, in churches, or among the forgotten and hurting, I believe in meeting people with compassion and truth, through the power of the Holy Spirit.<br><br>
   My mission is simple but urgent:<br>
   *I aim to carry the message of salvation to all people through evangelism, discipleship, and the demonstration of God’s love in action.*<br><br>
-  I invite you to explore my website, learn more about the work God is doing through this ministry, and join me in making an eternal impact.</span>
+  I invite you to explore my website, learn more about the work God is doing through this ministry, and join me in making an eternal impact.

 feature_row:
-  - image_path: /assets/images/mm-customizable-feature.png
+  - image_path: /assets/images/SendMe.jpg
     alt: "customizable"
-    title: "Super customizable"
+    title: "Send me"
-    excerpt: "Everything from the menus, sidebars, comments, and more can be configured or set with YAML Front Matter."
+    excerpt: "Words under this image."
     url: "/docs/configuration/"
     btn_class: "btn--primary"
     btn_label: "Learn more"
   - image_path: /assets/images/mm-responsive-feature.png
     alt: "fully responsive"
-    title: "Responsive layouts"
+    title: "Contact me"
-    excerpt: "Built with HTML5 + CSS3.
-All layouts are fully responsive with helpers to augment your content."
+    excerpt: "I'm available on these and that."
     url: "/docs/layouts/"
     btn_class: "btn--primary"
     btn_label: "Learn more"
   - image_path: /assets/images/mm-free-feature.png
     alt: "100% free"
-    title: "100% free"
+    title: "Have an idea?"
-    excerpt: "Free to use however you want under the MIT License.
-Clone it, fork it, customize it... whatever!"
+    excerpt: "Word to your mother because the Word is your Father"
     url: "/docs/license/"
     btn_class: "btn--primary"
     btn_label: "Learn more"
 ---

 {% include feature_row %}